-When "Pure current" is selected for the model type, you must specify the mean grain diameter and the relative density.
+When "Pure current" or "3D flow field" is selected for the model type description you must specify the mean grain diameter, the relative density and the critical Shields value.
 When "Pure current - Multi fraction/Multi layer" is selected for the model type, you must specify the grain diameter and the density for each fraction.
 The grain diameter and density are constant for the whole domain.
-When "Wave and current" is selected for the model type you must specify the mean grain diameter and the grading coefficient, $\sigma{\text{q}}.$
+When "Wave and current" is selected for the model type you must specify the mean grain diameter and the grading coefficient, $\sigma{\rm q}$ .